viniciusgerevini/video2gif/README.md

 Note:

--s, -fr, ts and te are used on ffmpeg, possible values on: [https://ffmpeg.org/ffmpeg.html#toc-Video-Options]
+-s, -fr, -ts and -te are used by ffmpeg, possible values on: [https://ffmpeg.org/ffmpeg.html#toc-Video-Options]

--d is used on gifsicle, possible values on: [https://www.lcdf.org/gifsicle/man.html]
+-d is used by gifsicle, possible values on: [https://www.lcdf.org/gifsicle/man.html]

 ## Usage